sullichrosu/Njobvu-AI/paper.md

 Once users have completed labeling their training dataset, they can train a model on the TensorFlow or YOLO pages, which are two popular machine learning frameworks used in computer vision.
 On the TensorFlow page, a user can add multiple Python paths to accommodate the user’s relevant TensorFlow Python scripts.
 On the YOLO page, users can upload a pre-trained weights file and begin training using their labeled images.
 Pre-trained models may be downloaded and used for transfer learning, or users may wish to use previously trained models.

 Users can apply their trained model to locate and identify objects in new images.
 Njobvu-AI will upload, process, and label the set of new images.
 Each image will contain bounding box(es) around predicted objects.
 Users can review and modify the predicted labels if needed.
-Users can navigate to validation mode to assess model performance on unlabeled dataset, correct labels, view results, sort by class, bulk class changes, and individual photo statistics.
+Users can navigate to validation mode to assess model performance on unlabeled datasets, correct labels, view results, sort by class, bulk class changes, and individual photo statistics.

 Njobvu-AI is built on Node.js, so users can easily bring the system online using any web server hosting Node.js services.
 Njobvu-AI can be put into a cloud service and accessed from around the world if needed.
 Since we created Njobvu-AI as a small, contained package system, users can also install Node.js locally and run the tool on a desktop machine.
 We have successfully run the system on Windows, Mac, and Linux operating systems as well as x86 and POWER.
 Njobvu-AI is completely open source, allowing users to add custom formats and guarantee privacy.

 # Acknowledgements

-Funding was provided by USDA Forest Service, Pacific Northwest Research Station, and the National Institutes of Health under Award P30 ES030287.
+We thank Mazen Alotaibi, Thon Chao, and Pankaj Jaiswal for their contributions to the development of this project.
+Funding was provided by USDA Forest Service Pacific Northwest Research Station and the National Institutes of Health under Award P30 ES030287.
 The findings and conclusions in this publication are those of the authors and should not be construed to represent any official U.S. Department of Agriculture, National Institutes of Health, or U.S. Government determination or policy.
 The use of trade or firm names in this publication is for reader information and does not imply endorsement by the U.S. Government of any product or service.

 # References